Gatlinn/website/README.md

 # website
-We are going to work on a website here
+This is a copy of the JavaScript HTML and CSS code used to make a website with pages varrying in complexity as it progresses.